paper-templates/paper-key-manager-contract/README.md

 }
 ```

-Finally to guard a method so that only we can call it, use the `onlyPaper` modifier and pass in the `MintData`.
+Finally to guard a method so that only we can call it, use the `onlyPaper` modifier and pass in the `MintData` parameter.

 ```solidity
     ...